Multi-Atlas Brain Network Classification through Consistency Distillation and Complementary Information Fusion: Conclusion

 \section{Conclusion}

 In this paper, we presented the Atlas-Integrated Distillation and Fusion network (AIDFusion), a novel approach to multi-atlas brain network classification.
 The disentangle Transformer mechanism, combined with inter-atlas message-passing and consistency constraints, effectively integrates complementary information across different atlases and ensures cross-atlas consistency at both the subject and population levels.
 Our extensive experiments on four fMRI datasets demonstrate that AIDFusion outperforms state-of-the-art methods in terms of classification accuracy and efficiency.
 Moreover, the patterns identified by AIDFusion align well with existing domain knowledge, showcasing the model's potential for providing interpretable insights into neurological disorders.
-Currently, our discussion of multi-atlas brain networks is restricted to 3 atlases, i.e., AAL, Schaefer, and HO.
-It is also worth extending the exploration to more atlases to find out which one benefits our model the most.
-Besides, experiments for atlases with various numbers of ROIs (Appendix F) indicate that AIDFusion performs better when the two atlases have a similar number of ROIs.
-How to utilize atlases with different resolutions remains a problem.
-Exploring datasets with more neuroimaging modalities and more atlases with different resolutions will provide insights into how atlas resolution affects the performance of multi-atlas methods.
-We plan to advance multi-scale brain network analysis by creating public benchmarks and leveraging inter-scale information to capture the brain's hierarchical organization more effectively.
+We hope our work inspires further research in multi-atlas brain network analysis and demonstrates its significance in real-world applications, such as early diagnosis and personalized treatments for neurodegenerative diseases.